 As of October 2022, the Canadian Association of Genetic Counsellors (CAGC) is offering prospective students a chance to connect with current genetic counsellors.
 For more details, please visit the CAGC website: https://www.cagc-accg.ca/?page=372.

-We recognize that opportunities to gain exposure to the field may be more limited due to the COVID-19 pandemic.
+We recognize that opportunities to gain exposure to the field can be challenging.
 We encourage applicants to find alternate ways of gaining insight into the field.
-This can include informational interviews with genetic counsellors across different practice areas, reading the Journal of Genetic Counselling to understand the issues and the research that are active in the field, and online sources such as NSGC, CAGC, Master Genetic Counselor videos and the BCCHR Mini Med School 2016 session on genetic counselling.
+This can include informational interviews with genetic counsellors across different practice areas, reading the Journal of Genetic Counselling to understand the issues and the research that are active in the field, and online sources such as NSGC, CAGC, and Master Genetic Counselor videos available through NSGC.

 As part of the UBC Synapse Neurodegenerative Disease Interview Series, alumna Emily Dwosh discussed genetic counselling in the context of Alzheimer disease and other disorders.
 Watch the interview here.